dendronhq/dendron-site/vault/dendron.topic.pod-v2.cli.md

 #### Exporting a Vault

+In a multi-vault workspace, you need to specify the vault with `--vault` argument.
+It can be skipped for a single vault workspace.

 ```sh
 dendron exportPodV2 --podId dendron.markdown --inlineConfig Key=exportScope,Value=Vault --vault vault1 --wsRoot .
 ```

 #### Exporting a Note

+In a multi-vault workspace, you need to specify the vault with `--vault` argument.
+It can be skipped for a single vault workspace.

 - exporting to file system
 ```sh